Qzone

-Qzone (QQ空间 (QQ空間, QQ Kōngjīan)) is a social networking website based in China which was created by Tencent in 2005.
+Qzone (QQ空间 (QQ Kōngjīan)) is a Chinese social networking created by Tencent in 2005.
 It allows users to write blogs, keep diaries, send photos, listen to music, and watch videos.
-Users can set their Qzone background and select accessories based on their preferences so that every Qzone is customized to the individual member's taste.
-However, most Qzone accessories are not free; only after buying the "Canary Yellow Diamond" can users access every service without paying extra.
+Users can customize Qzone background and select accessories based on their preferences.

 History

 Qzone started in April 2005 as an interior service within the Tencent company.
 The name was originally "Little Home Zone" in Tencent company.
-In 2008, Qzone was taken by Zhu Liang.
-This year, QQ registered users have reached 490 million, and about 200 million are active users.
-Qzone is positioned by Tencent as virtualization products along with QQ Show and QQ pet.

 At the very beginning, the reference object of Qzone is not a social network, but blog products.
 "In 2005, Chinese blog market has been the rise of this market.
 Sina blog and MSN Space are two major competitors that we have.
 But Tencent did not have such power on media propagation, only relying on contents has no advantage.
 MSN spaces have a random combination of functional modules.
 The function of Space Decoration in Qzone was similar to it, and later on, we found the commercial value of it."
 Until now, the "Yellow Diamond System", Space Decoration still dominate.
 Qzone gradually transformed from a personal space, where users can customize blogs, keep diaries, post photos, watch videos and listen to music, to one of China's biggest social network.

-Qzone is set by Tencent as a bonded service to QQ.
-Recently as the rise of social networks based on mobile platform such as WeChat, Qzone is seeing a decline.

-Features

-Certified Space

-Certified Space is Tencent page that officially certified by Tencent as well-known brands, agencies, e-commerce, application providers, web media, and celebrities.
-Certified space is a more advanced version of the ordinary Qzone, which adds some features and modules.
-The most notable feature is "I like" function, which allow user to follow up news from their favorite brands, agencies, media or celebrity.
-All updates of the certified space will display in information center of fans'.
-Certified Space users can launch various activities to maintain continuous and smooth interaction with their fans.

-Qzone Decoration

-Users can set the background of their own space.
-Ordinary users can use the free background, while paid or open "Yellow diamond" users can use more backgrounds.
-Users can custom style settings, Module Manager, making new module, "my items", and "Restore Default".

-Background music

-Users can set the background music.
-There are two versions, which are aimed for "Green Diamond" users and ordinary users.
-"Green Diamond" users can enjoy genuine background music.
-Ordinary users can upload online music, but with a lower connecting quality.